-Prerequisite: IDC 6001
+Prerequisite: IDC 6001 or departmental approval 3-0-3

-Fundamental elements and principles of graphic design and application of concepts to professional page design and layout.
+Application of fundamental elements and principles of graphic design to professional communication.
 Students without solid background in graphics and page layout applications are encouraged to take IDC 5002 before IDC 6030.